Splash1972/Colin-s-Social-Network-API/README.md

 https://drive.google.com/file/d/1-lyTwC3xEKSnAxBdyp2pzQGX2AuCXApj/view?usp=sharing

 Technologies used:

 MondoDB

 Mongoose

 Express

 Postman

-Xpert Learning Assistant (provided through the bootcamp).
-Helped a lot with the Schema setup and a ton of debugging
+Xpert Learning Assistant (provided through the bootcamp) helped a lot with the Schema setup and a ton of debugging.